charvey2718/PFFM/README.md

 - **`BVPSolverForGceff.m`** is a MATLAB script that pre-computes the effective fracture toughness for PFFM simulations using various methods.

-The associated academic journal article is currently under review.
-Details will be added here in due course.
+The associated academic journal article is available [here](https://doi.org/10.1016/j.engfracmech.2025.111546).

 ## Requirements